Mountain Hardwear Hueco 34

 On the other hand, my 80L pack is just ridiculously huge and allows for no athletic movement at all as the center of gravity is dispersed both too wide and too tall (though if I want to move into a prospecting camp, then it's great... but I don't want to prospect, so it's 5 1/2 pounds are borderline useless to me).

 If my current packs were too small and too large, then what was I looking for?
-I wanted about 35-40L of space with solid suspension, durability, some organization (but not too many pockets), some needed features (like hydration capabilities), and a sleek design that would support an athletic approach to the mountains.
+I wanted about 35-40L of space with solid suspension, durability, some limited pocket organization, some needed features (like hydration capabilities), and a sleek design that would support an athletic approach to the mountains.

 I started looking for a new pack after years of using a 20+5 Liter ascent pack.
 My old pack is nothing short of amazing, except for two things.